tisnoork45/YojanaSetu-AI/README.md

 - Provides support for eligible agricultural machinery and crop-residue-management activities in Punjab.
 - May be relevant if you are looking for assistance with farm machinery or residue-management equipment.

-Please verify the latest eligibility criteria, benefits, and application requirements on the official government portal before applying.
 ---

 ## 📦 Installation